 Most serious childhood injuries are preventable.
-This indicator looks at the rates of hospitalisations due to serious injury - unintentional, self-harm and assault, as well as child mortality rates.
+This indicator looks at the rates of hospitalisations due to serious injury - unintentional, self-harm and assault, for children and young people (aged 0-24 years) as well as child mortality rates.

 Child injuries are a global public health problem.
 Injuries are the leading cause of death and hospitalisation of children aged one to fourteen years in most developed nations.
 There is also high morbidity associated with childhood injuries: for every injured child who dies, more live on with varying degrees of disability.
 While children can never be entirely protected from injury, a significant proportion of the unintentional injuries that lead to death or hospitalisation are preventable, or could be controlled so that the severity of injury is reduced.

 This indicator relates to the 'loved, safe and nurtured' outcome.

 - The key measure for this indicator is the number of 'serious non-fatal' injuries per 100,000 children aged 0-24.
 This data is drawn from the Statistics New Zealand serious injury outcome indicators which uses national population estimates and administrative data from hospital discharges.
 This data can be found here https://wellbeingindicators.stats.govt.nz/en/injury-prevalence/ Also included are child and youth mortality rates by cause, drawn from the Child and Youth Mortality Review Committee mortality data reports.
 For more information about the Child and Youth Mortality Review Committee mortality data reports see: https://www.hqsc.govt.nz/our-programmes/mrc/cymrc/publications-and-resources/publication/1311/